 - 1. Get goggles with flat lenses (inside and outside) and preferably with adjustable nose bridge.
 Make sure they are “deep” enough so the correction lenses won't touch your eye when you wear them.

 2. Make small brackets from pieces of acrylic tubing (slightly smaller diameter than lenses) to attach the lenses inside the goggles.

 3. Make sure that you use sealant from an Aquarium store since regular hardware sealant gives off acetic acid in it while it cures and after.
-Ask for Aquariam Sealant.
+Ask for Aquarium Sealant.

-4. Carefully set the interpupilary distance when gluing the lenses in and don't change it.
+4. Carefully set the interpupillary distance when gluing the lenses in and don't change it.

 5. There MUST be an air gap (of any size) between the forward facing curve of the lens and the flat surface of the goggle.
 Just a few hundredths of mm is enough but there MUST not be contact between the lens and the goggles.

 6. Avoid applying any glue (even optical adhesives) or clear plastic directly on correction lens since it will decrease the quality of vision tremendously by creating halos and prismatic effects.

 7. To fill the fluid goggles, you can use either a contact lens solution (such as Unisol4) or simply seawater.
 ALWAYS make sure the goggles are completely free of air pockets before use.